midnxghtpulse/labor-law-claims-analysis/README.md

 contains the court-level analysis, including:

-* theme incidence by court
+* theme incidence
-* comparison with the trt5 baseline
+* baseline comparison
 * percentage-point differences
-* most common theme combinations by court
+* common theme combinations

+### `views.sql`

+creates the analytical views used by power bi.

 ---

+## limitations

+there are a few important limits to keep in mind. the project analyzes a development dataset of 10,000 trt5 cases, not the complete universe of labor cases from the court.

+the collected cases should therefore not automatically be interpreted as a statistically representative sample of every trt5 case. all court comparisons are descriptive of the **analyzed dataset**.

+the analytical themes are also custom categories built from datajud procedural subjects, so they are abstractions created for this project rather than official legal classifications themselves.

+most importantly:

+**statistical association ≠ legal applicability.**

+if two themes frequently appear together, that does not mean both claims are legally applicable to a specific case.

+the project is not designed to say things like:

-## where this is going
+* this court is favorable to employees

-the final version should have three main views:

-### overview

-what themes appear the most and what the dataset looks like.

-### association explorer

-pick a theme and see what usually comes with it.

-### court dna

-pick a labor court and explore:

-* its most frequent themes
-* how those themes compare with trt5 overall
-* the themes that stand out the most
-* its most frequent combinations of claims
+* this judge usually rules a certain way
+* this claim should be included
+* this case has a certain chance of winning
+* one court is better or worse for a specific party

+the available data does not responsibly support those conclusions.

 ---

-## next steps

-* create reusable sql views for power bi
-* connect power bi to postgresql
-* build the overview page
-* build the association explorer
-* build the court dna page
-* refine the final insights and documentation

----

 ## disclaimer!

-i'm not trying to predict court decisions with this project! i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore. statistical incidence ≠ legal applicability, and differences between courts should not be interpreted as judicial bias, likelihood of success or legal advice.
+i'm not trying to predict court decisions with this project! i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore. statistical incidence does ***NOT*** mean legal applicability, and differences between courts should not be interpreted as judicial bias, likelihood of success or legal advice.